artefactual/atom-docs/user-manual/data-templates/dc-template.rst

 **Notes**: This field crosswalks from Extent and medium in the :ref:`ISAD <isad-template>` template, Extent in the :ref:`DACS <dacs-template>`, and Physical description in the :ref:`RAD <rad-template>` template.
+As such, while DCMI recommends the use of a controlled vocabulary for this metadata, AtoM's DC Format is a free-text field.

 .. _dc-source: